-Father’s Day will be over, but there’s still a chance to celebrate dear old Dad, treat him to some of his favorite things and make him your hero all over again at the first-ever Dadfest on Saturday at NYCB Live’s Nassau Coliseum in Uniondale.
+Father’s Day will be over, but there’s still a chance to celebrate dear old dad, treat him to some of his favorite things and make him your hero all over again at the first-ever Dadfest June 23 at NYCB Live's Nassau Coliseum in Uniondale.

-The old man can tackle an obstacle course geared to his special talents, sip a brew to classic rock or snag an Instagrammable moment with a New York sports legend.
+The old man can tackle an obstacle course geared to his special talents, tap his toes and sip a brew to classic rock or snag an Instagramable moment with a New York sports legend.
 To add to the enjoyment, most of Dadfest’s attractions are free.

 Dadfest was conceived to put Father’s Day on a more equal status with Mother’s Day, says Eric Wellman, program director at Manhattan-based classic rock station Q104.3 FM, which is organizing the event.
 Although Dadfests are held annually in cities across the United States, including Albany, this is the first celebration of its kind on Long Island, says station spokesman Marc Siegel.